 Wow, I Never Knew That!

 A whimsical television series that is jam-packed with exciting tidbits and fascinating facts that uncover the truths and origins behind the stuff in your life.
 From the items you use every day, to the phrases you use in conversation, to those annoying little habits, you’ll be fascinated to learn how they came to be!
-Available on Amazon Prime Video which you can try now for free for 30 days.
+Available on Amazon Prime Video with a free trial for 30 days.

 Xploration Outer Space

-Host Emily Calandrelli, Harvard scholar and former Nasa employee, takes viewers on incredible journeys through space.
+Host Emily Calandrelli, Harvard scholar and former Nasa employee, provides a unique approach for older students as she takes viewers on incredible journeys through space.
 She visits various NASA facilities as we search for answers about our universe.
 Available on Amazon Prime Video which you can try now for free for 30 days.

 Popular Mechanics for Kids